scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 ### Error handling

-If an error happens while executing a transaction, the transaction will be automatically rolled back in both the local Order Service and the remote Customer Service by `ScalarDbTwoPcRepository.executeTwoPcTransaction()`.
+If an error happens while executing a transaction, `ScalarDbTwoPcRepository.executeTwoPcTransaction()` will automatically roll back the transaction in both the local Order Service and the remote Customer Service.
 The implementation to invoke the `rollback` gRPC endpoint of the Customer Service also needs to be passed as a parameter to the API with other ones.
 For reference, see [`OrderService.java`](order-service/src/main/java/sample/order/OrderService.java).

 ```java
 TwoPcResult<PlaceOrderResponse> result = orderRepository.executeTwoPcTransaction(txId ->{